azizyahyaoui/VagrantUp_Openstack/README.md

 ```
 #### "Local.conf" configuration adjustments

-To customize your OpenStack installation, you can add plugins, and configure Neutron networking, Nova, Cinder, and other components by editing the `local.conf` file.
+To customize your OpenStack installation, you can add plugins like enabling "Magnum" and "Magnum-ui" for the Kubernetes cluster, and configure Neutron networking, Nova, Cinder, and other components by editing the `local.conf` file.
 This can be done through the script located at: `data/scripts/create_localconf.sh`

 6. Execute `vagrant up` to initiate the setup procedure.